Everything you need to know about dual agency

 How does dual agency impact commissions?

-Dual agency’s biggest perk is that it can help sellers save on commission.
+Dual agency’s biggest perk is that it can help sellers save on realtor commission.

-Sellers typically pay a 5.5-6% commission that’s split between their agent and the buyer’s agent.
+Sellers typically pay the average real estate commission of 5–6% commission that’s split between their listing agent and the buyer’s agent.
 A dual agent gets to keep the entire commission, also known as "double ending" a sale.

-Many dual agents are willing to reduce their commission, so don’t be afraid to negotiate.
+Many dual agents are willing to reduce their commission, so don’t be afraid to negotiate the realtor fee.
 They’ll still earn more from a dual agency sale than a traditional transaction in which the commission is split between two agents.

 Here’s a simplified example that illustrates how the numbers could break down for a standard 6% commission: